 About the LDAA

-Lyme disease is spread to humans by certain species of ticks.
+Lyme disease is a bacterial illness spread to humans by ticks.
 Ticks carrying the Lyme disease bacterium have been found across Canada, and within Alberta's provincial borders.
-Lack of recognition that Lyme disease exists in Alberta has compromised the ability of Albertans to obtain a Lyme disease diagnosis and/or treatment for the disease.
+In a 2013 surveillance study by Alberta Health, 20 % of collected blacklegged ticks were found to be infected with the Lyme bacteria, Borrelia burgdorferi.
+Lack of recognition of the existence of ticks & Lyme in Alberta can compromise the ability of Albertans to obtain a timely diagnosis and treatment for the disease.
+MORE ABOUT LYME DISEASE